dat3Cph/spring2025/docs/rest_intro/exercises/hotel_api.md

     - response json: `{id: 1, name: "Hotel renamedHotel", address: "Address 1"}`
   - DELETE /hotel/{id}
     - response json: `{id: 1, name: "Hotel 1", address: "Address 1"}`
-  - GET /room
-    - Response json: `[{id: 1, hotelId: 1, number: 1, price: 100}, {id: 2, hotelId: 1, number: 2, price: 200}]`
-  - GET /room/{id}
-    - Response json `{id: 1, hotelId: 1, number: 1, price: 100}`
-  - POST /room
-    - Request json `{hotelId: 1, number: 1, price: 100}`
-    - Response json `{id: 1, hotelId: 1, number: 1, price: 100}`
-  - PUT /room/{id}
-    - Request json: `{hotelId: 1, number: 1234, price: 333}`
-    - Response json `{id: 1, hotelId: 1, number: 1234, price: 333}`
-  - DELETE /room/{id}
-    - Response json: `{id: 1, hotelId: 1, number: 1, price: 100}`

-In above api, if no request json is specified, then the request body should be empty.
+In above api, if no request json is specified, then the request body should be empty and an appropriate status code should be used.

-NB!
-Use an http file to test the endpoints.
+- Use an http file to test the endpoints.

-## Part 4 Error handling
+## Part 3 Error handling

-- Implement app.error() to handle:
-  - 404 Not Found (used for both missing resources and missing routes)
 - Implement app.exception() to handle:
   - IllegalStateException: When posting or updating a hotel or room with incorrect json representation.
+  - Exception: when anything else goes wrong.

+## Part 4: Rest Assured Testing
+Setup a rest assured test for the Hotel API.
+Make The test should test the following:
+- Get all hotels
+- Get a specific hotel
+- Get all rooms for a specific hotel
+- Create a new hotel
+- Update a hotel
+- Delete a hotel

 ## Part 5: (Optional) logging